 Facebook’s targeting feature is based on four main focus areas:

-- Demographics: Gender, Age, Language, Income, Relationship Status, Education; as well as employer’s name, job title, household composition, life events such as engagements, new job, upcoming birthday, and more.
+- Demographics: Gender, age, language, income, relationship status, education as well as employer’s name, job title, household composition, life events such as engagements, a new job, an upcoming birthday, and more.

-- Geography: Target people based on their location (getting down to an address and a Zip code).
+- Geography: Target people based on their location (getting down to an address and ZIP code).
 Sounds simple, but it’s exactly where the magic is.
-You’re not only able to target people by their current location, but you’re also able to choose those who: A) Live in the specific location; B) Are recently visiting that location; or C) Are travelling in that location.
-Facebook defines people that are travelling somewhere as people whose most recent location was in the area you chose to target, but their homes are more than 100 miles away.
+You’re not only able to target people by their current location, but you’re also able to choose those who: a) live in the specific location; b) are recently visiting that location; or c) Are travelling in that location.
+Facebook defines people that are travelling somewhere as people whose most recent location was in the area you chose to target but whose homes are more than 100 miles away.